Todd2112/My-Portfolio/README.md

 I'm building AI systems with one guiding principle: AI belongs to the users, not to corporations.

+AI is just a tool under your control, not a corporate product guessing your needs.

 Today’s dominant platforms — OpenAI, Anthropic, Microsoft, Google — keep AI locked behind APIs, subscriptions, and terms of service that restrict freedom and compromise privacy.
 They turn intelligence into a product you rent, never own.

 My work takes AI back out of the cloud and puts it in your hands.
 I design and develop local, private, adaptive AI pipelines that run on your hardware, with your data, under your control.
 No corporate middlemen, no hidden costs, no black-box restrictions.